mtumilowicz/terraform-basics-modules-workshop/README.md

     1. pt3_remotebackend
     1. pt4_aws

-## infra as a code
+## infrastructure as a code
+* terraform
+    * automate provisioning of the infrastructure itself (ex. using AWS)
+    * works well with automation software like ainsible to install software after the infrastructure is provisioned
 * packer
-  * commandline tool that can build AWS AMIs based on templates
+    * can build AWS AMIs based on templates
     * instead of installing the software after booting up an instance, you can create an AMI with all the necessary software on
     * speed up boot times of instances
     * common approach when you run a horizontally scaled app layer or a cluster
-  * template
-    * builders (amazon-ebs)
-    * provisioners (shell, scripts/install_software.sh)
+* ainsible
+    * has a focus on automating the installation and configuration of software
 * 2 ways to provision software on your instances
     * build your own custom AMI and bundle your software with the image
         * Packer is great tool to do this
     * boot standarized AMIs and then install the software on it
-    * using file uploads + remote exec
+        * upload a script then execute it, using file uploads + remote exec
-      * upload a script then execute it
         * using automation tools like ansible
-      * you run terraform first, output the IP addresses, then run ansible-playbook
+            * you run terraform first, output the IP addresses, then run ansible-playbook on those hosts
-      * on those hosts
+* pros
     * make your infrastructure auditable
         * you can keep your infrastructure change history in git
-* ainsible has a focus on automating the installation and configuration of software
-* terraform automate provisioning of the infrastructure itself (ex. using AWS)
-  * works well with automation software like ainsible to install software after the infrastructure is provisioned
 * immutable infrastructure vs mutable
   * jak mamy serwery to nikt tam nie ma prawa zainstalować nowszej paczki
         * docker dobrym przykładem